lifebottle/lifebottle.github.io/projects/destiny-dc/stahn-guide.md

 | ![](https://img.shields.io/badge/-Timeline-informational?style=for-the-badge&color=lightgray) | No.25 Arriving in Moreau ~ No.28 Before arriving in Terazzi    |
 | ![](https://img.shields.io/badge/-Reward-informational?style=for-the-badge&color=lightgray)   | None    |

 The Dark Wings are back again.
-This time, they appear in front of the Shiden Family mansion.
+This time, they appear in front of the Shiden family mansion.
 They claim to be the ones hired to assist.
 It doesn't take long before the ruse is discovered and the Dark Wings are foiled once again.
 No reward is given for this Side-Quest